Rathore dynasty: Early history

-The first Rathore chieftain was Rao Siha Setramot, grandson of the last Gahadavala king Jayachandra.
+The first Rathore chieftain was kunwar Siha Setramot, grandson of the last Gahadavala king Jayachandra.
 (Note: For context of production (and circulation), see section on history.)
-Setramot abdicated the throne of Kanauj to become an ascetic but got embroiled in a royal rivalry and eventually married the daughter of a Gujarati ruler, who birthed him three sons.
-Rao Asthan, the eldest, was raised at Paltan after Siha's death (at Kanauj) and he went on to establish the first Rathore polity in Pali (and few adjoining villages), after winning over the local Brahmins by defeating an oppressive king named Kanha Mer.
+Raja Setram abdicated the throne of Kanauj to become an ascetic but got embroiled in a royal rivalry and eventually married the daughter of a Gujarati ruler, who birthed him many sons, siha was younger and had no claim to throne so he went on his own expedition of becoming a ruler.
+Siha setramot went on to establish his kingdom in Pali on the invitation of local paliwal Brahmins who were oppressed by local mer plunders, he established himself in a place named khor in pali by defeating an oppressive tribal lord named Kanha Mer, and he adopted Rao title presented to him by the Feudal lord of sewari who was a Rao chieftain ruling under parmar kingdom of abu.
 Other contemporary sources claim the same descent and construct slightly variable narratives about migration from Kanauj: Setramot fled the Ghurid Sultanate to Marwar and established the first Rathore polity.
 The Bithoor inscription provides the date of Siha's death in 1273 CE and calls him the son of Set Kunwar; however, it does not claim any Gaharwal origin.
 (Note: An inscription in Bithoor commemorates the death of one Siho in 1273 CE, noting him to be the son of Set Kanwar; there is no mention of any Gahadavala descent.
 Rao Jaitsi ro Chhand, a Charan poetry composed about a century earlier in 1535 had started with Salkha as the first of Rathores.)

-Under Asthan's regime, and that of his successor-rulers, the Rathore territories significantly expanded courtesy confrontations and diplomatic negotiations with other pastoral groups; the primary base shifted multiple times.
+Under Rao siha’s son Asthan's regime, and that of his successor-rulers, the Rathore territories significantly expanded courtesy confrontations and diplomatic negotiations with other pastoral groups; the primary base shifted multiple times.
 (Note: After Asthan, came in order — Raipal, Kanhadde, Jalhansi, Chhada, Teedo, Salkha, Malo, Chunda, and Rinmal.
 A fair share of internecine rivalry was present since Malo's ascension to the throne.)
 Marital alliances with any warrior-group operating out of Thar were especially favored and they were welcome to be inducted in the Rathore fold.
 (Note: Ziegler doubts that these rulers (till Raso/Chunda) were extrapolated from popular memory and incorporated into Rathore genealogy; very little exists in the form of historical evidence.
 David Henige also points out that Nainsi accommodates 10 kings within a span of 74 years, which is quite improbable unless plagued with telescoping.)
 Multiple new Rathore branches seem to have split out in these spans.
 (Note: All of these branches — Sindhal, Uhar, Petar, Mulu etc. — reigned over different areas of Marwar.)

 The precise accuracy of events which allegedly occurred across these spans is questionable and may not be relied upon except for a generic reconstruction.